-ABOUT THE EXPERT WORKING GROUPS
+ABOUT THE EXPERT WORKING GROUP

-- 4. As part of the consultative process of the Corporate Net-Zero Standard Version 2.0 revision, the SBTi is convening Expert Working Groups (EWGs) composed of subject-matter experts to provide technical and implementation input on key topics of the Standard. - 5.
-Participation is limited to the duration of the Corporate Net-Zero Standard Version 2.0 revision development. - 6.
+- 4. As part of the consultative process of the timber and wood fiber pathway revision, the SBTi is convening an EWG composed of subject-matter experts to provide technical and implementation input on key topics of the Technical Foundation. - 5.
+Participation is limited to the duration of the timber and wood fiber pathway revision. - 6.
 Members serve on the EWG in their individual capacity as technical experts.
 Therefore members shall not appoint delegates to carry out their functions as EWG members or share invitation links.
 In exceptional circumstances, for example due to illness, the SBTi may grant permission for a delegate to represent an EWG member.
-EWG members shall submit a written request to the SBTi in advance at standards@sciencebasedtargets.org. - 7.
-The EWGs play a consultative role in the development of Version 2.0 of the Standard and related technical resources but do not have a decision-making role in the Standard's development. - 8.
-Input provided by the EWGs will be assessed and considered to refine the initial draft and any subsequent drafts, alongside input from other sources including, but not limited to, feedback collected from consultation workshops, public consultation surveys and pilot testing. - 9.
-Where necessary, additional external experts may be invited to meetings by the SBTi to contribute to the discussion and their attendance will be publicly recorded.
-These external experts are quests and shall not participate in formulating recommendations to the SBTi. - 10.
-Five EWGs will be convened focused on the following topics: - a.
-Scope 2: Addressing emissions from purchased or acquired electricity to ensure effective decarbonization.
+EWG members shall submit a written request to the SBTi in advance at flag@sciencebasedtargets.org. - 7.
+The EWG play a consultative role in the development of the timber and wood fiber pathway and related technical resources but do not have a decision-making role in the timber and wood fiber pathway development. - 8.
+Input provided by the EWG will be assessed and considered to refine the initial draft and any subsequent drafts, alongside input from other sources including, but not limited to, feedback collected from public consultation surveys and pilot testing. - Where necessary, additional external experts may be invited to meetings by the SBTi to contribute to the discussion and their attendance will be publicly recorded.
+These external experts are guests and shall not participate in formulating recommendations to the SBTi. - 10.
+The SBTi may convene additional EWGs if expert input is deemed required on additional topics.